Lgomes-GvizStudio/CET_Translator/readme.txt

 -----------------------------------Usage------------------------------
 Config set.lua
-Write  text , sourceLanguage and the CET_TRANSLATOR outputfilename compile set.lua (before load your MOD) init.lua have built-in function to get the translated text
+Write  text , sourceLanguage and the outputfilename compile set.lua to store your translations on the outputfile init.lua have built-in function to get the translated text, at the selected Cyberpunk UI Language

 -----------------------------------INFO-------------------------------
 Packed in